 With the system in place and the staff properly trained, the RV Service Center is thrilled with the end result.
 Hutchins and WW Cannon had once again lived up to their reputation as the Warehouse Lifeguards by providing the best-practice safety solution.

 Read our Fall Protection article on the MHEDA Journal.
 MHEDA (Material Handling Equipment Distributors Association) has honored W.W.
-Cannon with their Most Valuable Partner (MVP) Award over continuous past years and again in 2017.
+Cannon with their Most Valuable Partner (MVP) Award for the 8th consecutive year in 2020.

 We can assist you in achieving your goals and deliver the system requirements you need for your next project.
-Call us at 1-800-442-3061 to set up an appointment.
+Contact us or call 1-800-442-3061 to set up an appointment.